 If you’re sweating a lot and don’t want to smell, it’s important that your workout athleisure is breathable and quick drying.
 Many fabrics do this well, but some are better than others.
 100% polyester is not breathable, so it will hold on to moisture if the fabric gets wet.
 Whereas 100% cotton tends to be heavy and stiffer than other fabrics in its class (like polyester), it can feel uncomfortable against your skin when you’re working out hard enough that sweat starts pouring off of you.

 Wear Lighter Colors

 The color of your workout clothes can make a big difference in how much heat you’ll be able to keep off.
-Wearing light colors, like white or pastels, reflect the sun’s rays away from your body and help keep you cool.
+Wearing light colors, like white or pastels, reflects the sun’s rays away from your body and helps keep you cool.
 Darker colors absorb heat from the sun and make it easier for sweat to evaporate from your skin.

 Check The Seams

 The seams of your workout clothes should be flat and smooth.
 If they are itchy, thick, too tight or loose, or located too close to the skin then you may want to rethink how tight they fit.

 Choose Shorts That Are Long Enough

 It’s important to choose shorts that are long enough.
 Shorts that are too short may ride up, exposing your undergarment and leaving you with a visible pant line.
 This can be uncomfortable, embarrassing and even chafing if the shorts are not made of material that wicks away moisture well.
 If you’re wearing a skin-tight pair of exercise pants or leggings, they may also cause tripping hazards as they don’t have much give in them when walking around town or even worse: running!

 Wear A Sports Bra With Moisture Wicking Fabric

 A sports bra is designed to keep you dry and comfortable, so it’s ideal for heavy sweating.
 This can be done in a variety of ways: